 The second initiative is this: The Centre for Ministry.
 If we are going to keep transforming our churches we are going to need to keep transforming our ministry.
 I am going to challenge the rectors of our Diocese to give themselves to a three week transformational experience, to help them lead the process of connecting to the community around us.
-The special ethos of this advanced Centre would be mutual help and personal tuition for future ministry, program, methods and context with the help of others in ministry, and specialists.
+The special ethos of this advanced Centre would be mutual help and personal tuition for future ministry.
+The aim would be to help rectors think through their own ministry, program, methods and context with the help of others in ministry, and specialists.
 We can do this say twelve at a time, and I hope to see the first experience available in March next year.
 Rectors, please plan to be part of this; churches, please encourage your minister to join.